xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 #### Design Patterns

 Based on the above examples, we can observe some usage patterns.
-There is _small_, _frequently_ and _broadly_ accessed data and _large, infrequently_ and _sparsely_ accessed data.
-There are _large_ volumes of data that need to be moved to a lot of nodes and there are _small_ volumes of data that need to be moved to a lot of nodes.
+There is _small_, _frequently_, and _broadly_ accessed data and _large, infrequently_, and _sparsely_ accessed data.
+There are _large_ volumes of data that need to be moved to a lot of nodes, and there are _small_ volumes of data that need to be moved to a lot of nodes.

 For some of this data distribution, _throughput_ or _latency_ or both matter.

 In some cases, once data moves to a location, it needs to stay there in a database for the subsequent accesses.
 In some cases, producer and consumer are completely decoupled, while in some other cases, they need to track each other.
-In some instances, data is consumed as is between producer and consumer and in some other instances a data transformation is required.
+In some instances, data is consumed as is between producer and consumer, and in some other instances a data transformation is required.

 What is the best way to satisfy these requirements?
 The IOS XR, after a careful consideration of data access metrics like the _breadth of access, data size, frequency of access, degree of producer/consumer decoupling, liveness, data transformation_ requirements, is built around the following _two_ fundamental data distribution/access patterns: